Skip to Content

 We felt very accepted during our time in Bogota

-The gay neighbourhood of Bogota
+The gay neighborhood of Bogota

 Whenever we visit Bogota, we aim to be close to the city's gay scene, so we book a hotel or Airbnb in Chapinero.
-On our first visit to Bogota, we stayed in Candelaria, which as well as being the touristic area, is also very fun and hip due to the high student population.
+On our first visit to Bogota, we stayed in Candelaria, which as well as being the tourist area, is also very fun and hip due to the high student population.
 However, Candelaria is a long 30 minutes taxi ride to Chapinero, which can easily turn into a 1-hour drive during rush hour.

 The incredible and colourful interior of Theatron super club in Bogota